-The third edition of this book is intended to extend the strengths of the second.
+The fourth edition of this book is intended to extend the strengths of the third.
 Some of the changes are:

-- More than 250 new exercises have been included, many of which involve real data from recently published sources. - A new section on prediction intervals and tolerance intervals has been added to Chapter 5. - The material on pooled variance methods has been completely revised. - The discussion of the effect of outliers on the correlation coefficient has been amplified. - Chapter 1 now contains a discussion of controlled experiments and observational studies - Chapter 7 now contains a discussion of confounding in controlled experiments. - The exposition has been improved in a number of places.
+- A large number of new exercises have been included, many of which involve real data from recently published sources. - A new section on confidence intervals for a population variance has been added to Chapter 5. - Chapter 6 now contains material on tests for a population variance. - The material on goodness-of-fit tests has been expanded. - The exposition has been improved in a number of places.